qoherent/ria-hub-docs/docs/content/Usage/actions/quickstart.md

 You can upload it as a file with the extension `.yaml` in the directory `.riahub/workflows/` of the repository, for example `.riahub/workflows/demo.yaml`.
 You might notice that this is fairly similar from the [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart).
-That is because  Gitea Actions is designed to be compatible with GitHub Actions wherever possible.
+That is because  RIA Hub Actions is designed to be compatible with GitHub Actions wherever possible.

 Be careful, the demo file contains some emojis.
 Please make sure your database supports them, especially when using MySQL.